jviaches/projscope-music-player/README.md

 |--------|--------------------------------------------------|
 | app    | Electron main process folder (NodeJS)            |
 | src    | Electron renderer process folder (Web / Angular) |

-## How to import 3rd party libraries

-This sample project runs in both modes (web and electron).
-To make this work, **you have to import your dependencies the right way**. \

-There are two kind of 3rd party libraries :
-- NodeJS's one - Uses NodeJS core module (crypto, fs, util...)
-    - I suggest you add this kind of 3rd party library in `dependencies` of both `app/package.json` and `package.json (root folder)` in order to make it work in both Electron's Main process (app folder) and Electron's Renderer process (src folder).

-Please check `providers/electron.service.ts` to watch how conditional import of libraries has to be done when using NodeJS / 3rd party libraries in renderer context (i.e. Angular).

-- Web's one (like bootstrap, material, tailwind...)
-    - It have to be added in `dependencies` of `package.json  (root folder)`

-## Add a dependency with ng-add

-You may encounter some difficulties with `ng-add` because this project doesn't use the defaults `@angular-builders`. \
-For example you can find [here](HOW_TO.md) how to install Angular-Material with `ng-add`.

 ## Browser mode